 Here are some good practices to consider when creating addons:

 Addons are executed synchronously.
-Any addon that performs long-running operations (for example, downloading large files, installing packages on regular containers or querying unresponsive services) will delay an application from starting.
+Any addon that performs long-running operations (for example, downloading large files, installing packages on regular instances or querying unresponsive services) will delay an application from starting.

-CONTAINER_TYPE environment variable to run only on the specified container type.
+INSTANCE_TYPE environment variable to run only on the specified instance type.
 Doing so runs the code in your hooks only when necessary.

 Addons that are enabled for all applications can be useful, but they can add up quickly because whenever a global addon gets updated, a new application version is created.
 So if you use a global addon and that addon gets updated often, the disk capacity fills up fast.